sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

       - Protocol: Select **TCP** from the drop-down list
       - Destination Ports: **80**
       - Destination type: Select **IP Address** from the drop-down list
-      - Destination: Enter the IP address of **Firewall** which you copied in step 8.
+      - Destination: Enter the IP address of the **Firewall** which you copied in step 8.
-      - Translated address: Enter the Public IP address of **Application gateway** which you copied in step 4.
+      - Translated address: Enter the Public IP address of the **Application gateway** which you copied in step 4.
       - Translated port: **80**

      - Click on **Add (6)**

        ![rule](/images1/rulecollection.png)

-1. Now, to test the application copy and paste the Frontend public IP address of **Application Gateway** in a new browser tab which you copiend in step 4.
+1. Now, to test the application copy and paste the Frontend public IP address of **Application Gateway** into a new browser tab that you copied in step 4.

    ![ss](/images/image307.png)